EMPattinson/CompCake/index.md

 layout: default
 ---

-#  CompCake

-The cake fairy has chosen:
+The Cake Fairy has chosen:
   -  Name1
   -  Name2
   -  Name3

-To bring the cake next week, see you all on the 26th!
+to bring the cake next week.
+See you all on the Wednesday the xxx!

+Updated xxx